 Another model that works is “security peer programming.”
 This is where a member of the security team and a member of the development team sit and work together on the same bit of code, with security in mind.
 This can help expose blind spots that developers might have and also serves as a wonderful incidental peer-education tool as the development team’s security knowledge grows.

-For added security, you can design your TFA system to re-authenticate whenever a user enters a section of your application like the account or payment settings.
+For added security, you can design your 2FA system to reauthenticate whenever a user enters a section of your application like the account or payment settings.

-From top to bottom, you want something like this: The database can only be accessed by machines on its same subnet, who are granted a role with database access privileges, and are making the request with the proper API keys, initiated by a properly authenticated user who then has application-level privileges to even make the request in the first place.
-Yes, some of that is IT’s job, but from the user-level up it’s on the developer.
-Whatever role you have in the organization you are, it’s good to know how your security stack works.
-For more information on this see the OWASP Application Security Verification Standard (starting on page 19).
+From top to bottom, you want something like this: The database can only be accessed by machines on its same subnet, who are granted a role with database access privileges and are making the request with the proper API keys, initiated by a properly authenticated user who then has application-level privileges to even make the request in the first place.
+Yes, some of that is IT’s job, but from the user level up, it’s on the developer.
+Whatever role you have in the organization, it’s good to know how your security stack works.
+For more information on this, see the OWASP Application Security Verification Standard (starting on page 19).

 No, this is not “Install RelicSnag” or whatever new cloud monitoring service you have available.
 This is an opportunity to sit and think about which application events you want logged and which ones you want monitored.
 Add these logging events to your code.